 For those that are willing and able, it might be a great opportunity to sit an extra paper to keep yourself on track (or even get ahead a little).

 It wasn’t that long ago that there were only 2 exam sittings a year for ACCA students (June and December).
 Students would often start studying for the June exams in February.
 Most students would do 2 papers at a time but some would attempt 3.
-We have redesigned our course schedules to support this and we’re always on hand to give advice based on your personal circumstances – just get in touch.
+We have redesigned our course schedules to support this and we’re always on hand to give advice based on your personal circumstances.
+Read our advice on sitting 2 papers together.